munificent/craftinginterpreters/book/methods-and-initializers.md

 The VM trusts that the instructions it executes are valid because the *only* way to get code to the bytecode interpreter is by going through clox's own compiler.
-Many bytecode VMs like the JVM and CPython support executing bytecode that has been compiled separately.
+Many bytecode VMs, like the JVM and CPython, support executing bytecode that has been compiled separately.
 That leads to a different security story.
 Maliciously crafted bytecode could crash the VM or worse.